KoffeinFlummi/armake/README.md

 ### Credits

 - [Mikero](https://dev.withsix.com/projects/mikero-pbodll) for his great documentation of the various file formats used.
-- [T_D](https://github.com/Braini01) for great documentation, lots of pointers and even some code contributions
+- [T_D](https://github.com/Braini01) for great documentation, lots of pointers and even some code contributions.
-- [jonpas](https://github.com/jonpas) for all kinds of help with development and testing
+- [jonpas](https://github.com/jonpas) for all kinds of help with development and testing.
-- [kju](https://forums.bistudio.com/user/768005-kju/) for some pointers and "PR work"
+- [kju](https://forums.bistudio.com/user/768005-kju/) for some pointers and "PR work".

 ### Used Libraries